zebbern/LeakFinder/README.md

 # LeakFinder
 **Credential Leak Detection using Chrome DevTools & Burp Suite**

-## Overview

-This guide provides step-by-step instructions to search for leaked credentials using **Google Chrome's Developer Tools** and **Burp Suite**, leveraging regex for efficient detection.

----

 ## 🔍 Using Google Chrome Developer Tools

 1. **Open DevTools:**